redsoxfan0219/portfolio/content/en/docs/guides/gitfortechnicalwriters/index.md

 git add README.md
 ```

 The terminal won't print a confirmation after you stage your content.
 However, you can run the `git status` command to check if files have been staged.
 Files listed in green have been staged; files listed in red have not.
-Here are the results of running `git status` before and staging our file:
+Here are the results of running `git status` before and staging the file:

 ![Git staging](git-add.png)

 #### Committing Your Contents

 Finally, we're now ready to commit our changes.
 To commit your changes, you will run `git commit -m "some message"`, replacing "some message" with a meaningful description of the changes reflected in this commit.
 Don't skimp on the message!
-You may need to use find this commit later, and the message will help you know what this commit captures.
+You may need to find this commit later, and the message will help you know what this commit captures.

 After you hit `Enter`, Git will display a summary of your committed changes.